-It is essential to be aware of your consumer rights if you are considering switching your energy provider.
+It is essential to be aware of your consumer rights if you are considering switching your New York energy provider.
 Any ESCO that provides services for homes must comply with the Home Energy Fair Practices Act (HEFPA).
 This sets out your rights as a consumer and provides rules for energy companies to follow.
 The act contains a lot of information, and not everyone wants to read through it all.
 However, we will give you some of the most important highlights.
 You need to know about the rights you have so that you can ensure NY electric suppliers are behaving legally.

 Receiving Your Service